solisti/Group1Project3/README.md

 ### Dependencies
 * Python 3.x
 * tesseract
+* translate

 ### installing
  * Clone this repository

 ### Executing the program
+Before executing this program, you will need to install the following libraries using the following commands -pip tesseract
+-pip translate

 ## Authors
 * Alexander Archer